 The colorful hill town of Sintra boasts three palaces, an old Moorish Castle, a gothic mansion, and miles of forested hiking paths.
+It easily makes my list of the places you can’t miss when visiting Portugal.
 A day trip to Sintra is a chance to view man-made beauty in peaceful, garden settings.
 While it’s a popular day trip from Lisbon, you really need at least two days to visit all of the palaces and spend a bit of time in the town.
 If you’re limited to one day, my favorites are Pena Palace and Quinta da Regaleira.

 The easiest way to get from Lisbon to Sintra is the regional Comboios do Portugal (CP) train.
 You can purchase your reusable Viva Viagem card (€ 0,50 for the card) in the Rossio railway station in Lisbon (or almost any train or metro station) and load it with one of the following options: